xsolla/store-ue4-sdk/README.md

 ####  Clear Cart

-Remove all items from cart
+Remove all items from cart.

 *Input Data Pins*